 Don’t forget the food banks

-With widespread stockpiling, supermarkets aren’t the only places facing shortages.
-Supplies are also dwindling in food banks, which provide essential products for some of the most vulnerable members of our communities.
-As more people than ever rely on food banks – particularly now that the coronavirus has forced many business-owners to make drastic staff cuts – the need for donations becomes greater.
+The COVID-19 crisis has put particular pressure on food banks, which provide essential products for some of the most vulnerable members of our communities.
+As more people than ever rely on food banks – especially now that the coronavirus has forced many business-owners to make drastic staff cuts – the need for donations becomes greater.
 You can find your local food bank and arrange a donation via the Trussell Trust.

 FareShare is a network aiming to end food poverty by providing charities and homeless shelters across the UK with high-quality surplus from the food industry.
 Donations are easy to make through its website – as little as £10 will help deliver enough food for 40 meals.